u20n/u20n.github.io/_gen/items/grav.md

 How then, to account for this slip?
 I have no idea.

-One way to account for this would be taking the greastest of set $Nx$, where
+One way to account for this would be taking the greatest of set $Nx$, where
 $$e : Nx \implies e : \begin{cases} e \notin x\\ e \exists! \in Nx \\e = max\{Nx\} \end{cases}$$  and including $e$ in each subsequent calculation.
 This however, just pushes the slip one level down; there's now a slip in threshold each calculation and no real improvement of the situation.